vdesabou/kafka-docker-playground-docs/docs/playground ec2 stop.md

 # playground ec2 stop

 🔴 Stop an EC2 instance

+Shuts the instance down while keeping its disk, so you stop paying for
+compute and find your work again on 'playground ec2 start'.

 ## Usage